 - Antibiotics: This medicine is given to help prevent or treat an infection caused by bacteria.

 - Pain medicine: Your child may need medicine to take away or decrease pain.
 Know how often your child should get the medicine and how much.
 Watch for signs of pain in your child.
 Tell caregivers if his pain continues or gets worse.
 To prevent falls, stay with your child to help him get out of bed.

-- Hernia reduction: Your child's caregiver may be able to push your child's hernia back into his abdomen without surgery.
+- Hernia reduction: Your child's healthcare provider may be able to push your child's hernia back into his abdomen without surgery.
 This is called reducing a hernia.

 - Laparoscopic surgery: During laparoscopic surgery, small incisions are made in your child's abdomen.
-Your child's caregiver will insert a scope and other tools through these incisions and fix his hernia.
+Your child's healthcare provider will insert a scope and other tools through these incisions and fix his hernia.
 A scope is a long, bendable tube with a camera at the end.
-After your child's hernia is fixed, your child's caregiver will then stitch up his muscles and abdomen wall.
-Ask your child's caregiver for more information about this procedure.
+After your child's hernia is fixed, your child's healthcare provider will then stitch up his muscles and abdomen wall.
+Ask your child's healthcare provider for more information about this procedure.

-- Open surgery: During open surgery, his caregiver will make an incision in your child's abdomen to fix his hernia.
-Your child's caregiver will find your child's hernia and cut open the tissue surrounding it.
+- Open surgery: During open surgery, his healthcare provider will make an incision in your child's abdomen to fix his hernia.
+Your child's healthcare provider will find your child's hernia and cut open the tissue surrounding it.
 He may remove extra fat or tissue.

 © 2014 Truven Health Analytics Inc. Information is for End User's use only and may not be sold, redistributed or otherwise used for commercial purposes.
 All illustrations and images included in CareNotes® are the copyrighted property of A.D.A.M., Inc. or Truven Health Analytics.